 - Minimized downtime—regular maintenance can virtually eliminate common issues that cause downtime and costly losses in production, including charred pots and clogged lines.

-- Increased system life—regularly cleaning crucial elements of your hot-melt system reduces harmful stress on pumps, nozzles, and hoses, improving performance and prolonging their life.
+- Increased system life—regularly cleaning crucial elements of your hot-melt system using a hot melt cleaner reduces harmful stress on pumps, nozzles, and hoses, improving performance and prolonging their life.

 - Improved safety—addressing potential issues with preventive maintenance reduces the need for hasty emergency calls and workarounds, and the unsafe operating conditions they may cause.